-Taste for salt and then transfer to a container.
+Taste and adjust with salt, then transfer to a container.
 Enjoy!

 Tips & tricks

-Add some drops of lime juice.
-It makes the flavours outstand.
+- Add some drops of lime juice.
+It makes the flavours of this zucchini guacamole outstand.

-Deseed chillies if you don’t like spicy.
+- Deseed chilies if you don’t like spicy.
 But don’t leave them out since they add that guacamole flavour we all love.

 How to store

-Since this sauce doesn’t contain avocado, it last a lot more!
+Since fake guacamole doesn’t contain avocado, it last a lot more!
 I keep mine in a jar for over a week in the refrigerator and it doesn’t brown at all.
 The garlic helps to preserve the sauce.

 Fake guacamole recipe